West Davis Corridor

-The West Davis Corridor (SR-177) is a freeway through western Davis County, Utah, United States currently under construction.
-The preferred alternative begins at Interstate 15 and the Legacy Parkway in Farmington, proceeding northwest through the communities of Kaysville, Layton, and Syracuse, before coming to an end at SR-193 in West Point.
+The West Davis Corridor (designated as Utah State Route 177 or SR-177) is a 16 mi freeway completely within Davis County in northern Utah.
+The corridor splits off from Interstate 15 (I-15) and U.S. Route 89 (US-89) along with the Legacy Parkway (SR-67) in Farmington and goes through the western confines of the Ogden–Clearfield metropolitan area before ending at an T-intersection with SR-193 in West Point.

+Planning for the corridor drew environmental controversy prior to its construction, leading to adjustments in response to environmental groups such as adding multi-purpose trails paralleling the highway.
+Construction began on the West Davis Corridor in early 2021 and was open to traffic on January 6, 2024, although construction would not be completed until February 21, 2024.

 Route description

-The highway will begin at an interchange with I-15/US-89 and Legacy Parkway just south of Glovers Lane in Farmington, proceeding to the northwest as a four-lane freeway.
-It will swing to the north, following the shoreline of the Great Salt Lake, before turning northwest at an interchange with a proposed connection to Shepard Lane.
-The freeway will then continue northwest through the cities of Kaysville and Layton, with interchanges at 200 North and 2700 West.
-Entering Syracuse, the route will shift onto the alignment of Bluff Road, with interchanges at 2000 West and Antelope Drive (SR-127).
-Past Antelope Drive, the highway will narrow to two lanes.
-As the route continues into West Point, it will turn to the north, ending at the extension of SR-193.
+The highway begins at an interchange with I-15/US-89 and Legacy Parkway just south of Glovers Lane in Farmington, proceeding to the northwest as a four-lane freeway.
+It swings to the north, following the shoreline of the Great Salt Lake, before turning northwest at an interchange with a proposed connection to Shepard Lane.
+The freeway continues northwest through the cities of Kaysville and Layton, with interchanges at 200 North and 2700 West.
+Entering Syracuse, the route shifts onto the alignment of Bluff Road, with interchanges at 2000 West and Antelope Drive (SR-127).
+Past Antelope Drive, the highway narrows to two lanes.
+As the route continues into West Point, it turns northward, ending at the extension of SR-193.